c4v4/LKH3/README.md

 ## Differences with the Original LKH-3

-The changes introduced regarded the *Penalty* function of some of the variants (namely, the CVRP and CVRPTW) and the *Flip* function for asymmetric problems.
+The changes introduced in this version regarded the *Penalty* function of some of the VRP variants (namely, the CVRP and CVRPTW) and the *Flip* function for asymmetric problems.

 ### CVRP and CVRPTW Penalty functions  ([commit](https://github.com/c4v4/LKH3/commit/04c636f6544a4aa6ba9ffd54797e61a5e5651503))

-The original penalty function, although optimized with many early-exit conditions, displays a O(n) time complexity (where n is the number of nodes in the solution).
+The original penalty function, although optimized with many early-exit conditions, displays a *O(n)* time complexity (where *n* is the number of nodes in the solution).
 The main idea applied, has been to restrict the exploration of the TSP-tour representation to only the routes touched by the current r-opt move.

 In order to compute the correct penalty value, some data needs to be kept updated between calls.
-However, this O(n) update is needed only when an improving solution is found, which rarely happens w.r.t. the common "rejecting case", speeding-up the latter one.
+However, this *O(n)* update-step is needed only when an improving solution is found, which rarely happens w.r.t. the common "rejecting case", resulting in an overall speedup.

-For the *Penalty* function, CVRP and CVRPTW are used as an example, however, the same techniques can be extended also to other mTSP-like problems (i.e. problems with multiple routes).
+For the *Penalty* function, CVRP and CVRPTW are used as an example, however, the same techniques can be extended also to other problems with multiple routes.
 ### Linear Flip ([commit](https://github.com/c4v4/LKH3/commit/532c5631440154afeb27bac66ef75cae4678af3f))

 For problems that are represented using the Jonker-Volgenant ATSP->TSP transformation, no actual flip can happen during the local search.
-Exploiting this limitation of the r-opt moves in asymmetric problems, the doubly-linked-list based Flip function can be made O(1), with the addition of a O(n) "update step" that needs to be called when an actual improvement is found (which is rare).
+Exploiting this limitation of the r-opt moves in asymmetric problems, the doubly-linked-list based Flip function can be made *O(1)*, with, yet again, the addition of a *O(n)* update-step that needs to be called when an actual improvement is found.

 Note that, switching from the two-level tree representation to the single-level one (i.e. the doubly-linked-list representation) affects the search trajectory, resulting in different solutions.

 ### Caching Systems

-A smaller improvement has also been obtained moving the cost function "cache-check" inside a small prologue (another smaller function called before the original one), ready to be inlined by the compiler.
+A smaller improvement has also been obtained moving the cost function cache-check inside a small prologue (another smaller function called before the original one), ready to be inlined by the compiler.

 ## Benchmarks